 “We are first and foremost an environmental restoration company that is financed by selling sea urchins.
 Our overall objective is to make sea urchin removal a self-financing activity.”

-In collaboration with local partners, Urchinomics has established projects in Canada and Japan.
-Urchinomics’ sea urchin roe is planned launched on the market in Q1 2020.
-The company has also signed a letter of intent to establish a restoration project and a ranching facility in California.
+In collaboration with local partners, Urchinomics has established projects in Canada, Japan and California, USA.
 In Norway, Urchinomics is working with impact investors to build a pilot facility.

 When it comes to scaling, both Urchinomics’ Brian Tsuyoshi Takeda and Nofima’s Philip James believe that the world’s appetite for sea urchin roe is so large that it can actually make a difference for the seabed.